 Once broth is boiling.
 Lower flame to low/simmer, and cover pot with a lid.

 Cook for 20 minutes.
 That’s it you’re done!

 I like to serve mine with fresh sliced tomatoes, then squeeze lemon over top.

-Some people love it with tomatoes, lemon and a piece of chicken.
+Some people love it with tomatoes, lemon served on the side.